Symposium (Plato): Phaedrus' speech

-Pausanias
+Pausanias' speech

-Pausanias, the legal expert of the group, introduces a distinction between a nobler and a baser kind of love, which anticipates Socrates' discourse.
-The base lover is in search of sexual gratification, and his objects are women and boys.
-He is inspired by Aphrodite Pandemos (Aphrodite common to the whole city).
-The noble lover directs his affection towards young men, establishing lifelong relationships, productive of the benefits described by Phaedrus.
-This love is related to Aphrodite Urania (Heavenly Aphrodite) and is based on honoring one's partner's intelligence and wisdom.
+Inspired by the cults of Aphrodite Pandemos and Aphrodite Urania, Pausanias—the legal expert of the group—introduces a distinction between vulgar (Πάνδημος) and heavenly (Οὐρανία) love.
+Vulgar Love is in search of sexual gratification, and his objects are women and boys; Heavenly Love is the pederastic love towards young men (before the age when his beard starts to grow), which produce the benefits described by Phaedrus.

+Pausanias contrasts common desire with a "heavenly" love between an older man and a young man, in which the two exchange sexual pleasure while the older man imparts wisdom to the younger one.
+He distinguishes between this virtuous love, and the love of an older man for a young (immature) boy, which he says should be forbidden on the grounds that love should be based on qualities of intelligence and virtue that are not yet part of a boy's makeup and may not develop.

-He then analyses the attitudes of different city-states relative to homosexuality.
-The first distinction he makes is between the cities that clearly establish what is and what is not admitted, and those that are not so explicitly clear, like Athens.
-In the first group there are cities favorable to homosexuality, like Elis, Boeotia and Sparta, or unfavorable to it like Ionia and Persia.
+He then analyses the attitudes of different city-states on pederastic love.
+The first distinction he makes is between the cities that clearly establish what is and what is not admitted, and those that are not so explicitly clear, like Athens and Sparta.
+In the first group there are cities favorable to pederastic love, like Elis, Boeotia l, or unfavorable to it like Ionia and Persia.
 The case of Athens is analyzed with many examples of what would be acceptable and what would not, and at the end, he makes the assertion that Athens' code of behavior favors the nobler type of love and discourages the baser.

-Eryximachus
+Eryximachus' speech

-Eryximachus speaks next, though it is Aristophanes' turn, as the latter has not recovered from his hiccups enough to take his place in the sequence.
-First Eryximachus starts out by claiming that love affects everything in the universe, including plants and animals, believing that once love is attained it should be protected.
-The god of Love not only directs everything on the human plane, but also on the divine (186b).
-Two forms of love occur in the human body – one is healthy, the other unhealthy (186bc).
-Love might be capable of curing the diseased.
-Love governs medicine, music, and astronomy (187a), and regulates hot and cold and wet and dry, which when in balance result in health (188a).
-Eryximachus here evokes the theory of the humor.
-He concludes: "Love as a whole has ... total ... power ... and is the source of all happiness.
-It enables us to associate, and be friends, with each other and with the gods" (188d Transl.
-Gill).
-He comes across as someone who cannot resist the temptation to praise his own profession: "a good practitioner knows how to treat the body and how to transform its desires" (186d).
+Though it is Aristophanes' turn, a bout of hiccups prevent him from speaking, and Eryximachus—the physician—takes his turn, prescribing various hiccup cures in the interim.
+Eryximachus claims love affects everything in the universe, including plants and animals; once love is attained, it should be protected.
+Eros not only directs everything on the human plane, but also on the divine.
+Two forms of love occur in the human body—one is healthy, the other unhealthy (186bc).
+Love encourages sophrosyne, or soundness of mind and character; He governs medicine, music, and astronomy, and even regulates hot and cold and wet and dry, which—when in balance—result in health (see: Humorism).

-Aristophanes

-Walter Hamilton regards Aristophanes' speech, which comes next, as one of Plato's most brilliant literary achievements.

-The speech has become a focus of subsequent scholarly debate - it is seen sometimes as mere comic relief, and sometimes as satire: the creation myth Aristophanes puts forward to account for sexuality may be read as poking fun at the myths concerning the origins of humanity, numerous in classical Greek mythology.
+Throughout Eryximachus' speech, Aristophanes tries unsuccessfully to end his hiccoughing fit by holding his breath and gargling with water, until finally sneezing brought about by having his nosed tickled with a feather ends the comic scene.

+Aristophanes' speech